-Israel throws its weight behind Ukraine, but is wary of provoking Russia
+Israel throws its weight behind Ukraine but is wary of provoking Russia

 The sale of the system — which in the last war between Israel and Gaza in May intercepted around 90 percent of rockets, according to the Israeli military — was blocked after Israeli officials expressed concern that the move would damage relations with Russia, according to a report in the Israeli news site Ynet last week.

-“We don’t know what direction this catastrophe will take,” said Zharova.
+“We don’t know what direction this catastrophe will take,” Zharova said.
 “But if we don’t act now, it will be recorded in the books of history.”